 5. 1 in stable, 1 in Old Dairy.

-3 lounges, dining room, free Wi-Fi in main house, civil wedding licence, 17-acre grounds (garden, hot tub, streams, woods, field, lake and river, safe bathing 2 miles), unsuitable for disabled.
+entrance hall, 2 lounges, dining room, free Wi-Fi, civil wedding licence, 17-acre grounds (garden, hot tub, streams, woods, field, lake and river, safe bathing 2 miles), unsuitable for disabled.

 not under 6.

-'clean and dry' dogs allowed in bedrooms (£20 charge per night), not in public rooms.
+‘clean and dry’ dogs with own bed allowed in bedrooms (£20 charge per night), not in public rooms.

 per room B&B from £120.